This page shows artworks and links relating to Juliet’s interest in nature, science and resonance.

 Links to collaborative projects Juliet recently advised and collaborated on:

-A conversation between trees: A Conversation Between Trees 2011-12, an international collaboration that uses environmental sensors to connect forests in the UK and Brazil through a series of exhibitions and public interventions in forests.
+A conversation between trees: Click the link for A Conversation Between Trees 2011-12, an international collaboration that uses environmental sensors to connect forests in the UK and Brazil through a series of exhibitions and public interventions in forests.